drupal-graphql/graphql/doc/queries/variables.md

 }
 ```

-And we can now refactor to look like this :
+And we can now refactor it to look like this :

 ```
 query getNodeType($type:String!, $limit:Int!, $offset:Int!) {